hashicorp/otto/website/source/docs/apps/go/index.html.md

 that your application is in and uses that for the import path.
 If any of this fails, then Otto will put your application at a default location outside of the GOPATH.
 It is highly likely that this result in broken builds.

+## Godep

+If you're using [Godep](https://github.com/tools/godep), then this will continue to work well with Otto.
+No special changes are necessary.
+The workflow for development is the same as outside: use `godep go` instead of `go`.

+Otto will detect if you're using Godep by seeing the `Godep` folder and will automatically install it for you, so it should be available on the PATH.